mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - How can game design patterns support the development of coding practices by novices?
 - How can the experience of fostering community focused digital game making practices inform wider practice in this area?

-The working definition of GDPs is explored in the literature review and enhanced in the design chapter is augmented with analysis of specific examples of their use by participants in practice.
+The working definition of game design patterns (GDPs) is explored in the literature review and enhanced in the design chapter is augmented with analysis of specific examples of their use by participants in practice.
 This chapter continues with a Vignette of parent child interaction in game making process.
 The vignette is used to introduce an overview of interactions of that pair generated from analysis of video data.
+The chapter then focuses on the use of game design patterns by participants in these interactions and then in reference to  cultural, interpersonal and personal planes of activity.
+Finally a discussion section explores implications and observations from these findings in relation to existing research and concepts.

 <!-- DROP The activity of the focal pair is then compared to activity of other groupings and individuals. -->
-The chapter then focuses on the use of game design patterns (GDPs) by participants in these interactions and then in reference to wider cultural and personal planes of activity.

 <!-- The predominant analytical lens used in the chapter is that of interpersonal activity, specifically in the form of guided participation in this game making community .  -->

 <!-- ADDITIONAL COMMENT ON UTILITY / HOW THIS ADDS TO EXISTING RESEARCH -->
 <!-- ## Other Documents -->

 <!-- This chapter builds towards a Matrix that could be included in a concluding chapter.